MXXXXXXXXC/GUISight/README.md

 ## Introduce to this tool

 * The GUI-detection technique used in this tool is build upon UIED,  and we improve its performance.
-Please refer to (URL of UIED) for UIED.
-And (URL of our paper) for our improvements.
+Please refer to [this link](https://dl.acm.org/doi/abs/10.1145/3368089.3417940?casa_token=nlSz6krp82MAAAAA:bc8QgFyUCYAZXu4GfcnMPsXGu7PeqB8TK8tuEV08THlwazAdwkuwQku1MeTUSY77rCa4nO6NpOjlKQ) for UIED.
+And (URL) for our improvements.
 * Our novel testing tool is a combination of vision-based GUI detection and model-based testing.
 (URL of our paper) for detail.

 ## How to use?